24 Fun Things to do in DFW this Spring, 2020

-21. Tuck Everlasting at the Dallas Children’s Theater Center Kids will be swept away into the magical land of Tuck in this fun performance in March!
+21. The Lion, the Witch and the Wardrobe at the Dallas Children’s Theater Center Kids will be swept away into the magical land in this fun performance in May!
 Click HERE for more information.

 22. Scarborough Renaissance Festival, Waxahachie Take a trip back in time at this annual festival, with so many fun activities for the entire family that you may wear your kilt to work!
 Click HERE to read more.

-24. Lanterns in the Garden, Fort Worth Botanic Gardens Running from March 9 – May 12, walk among these amazing lanterns as they light up the night!
+24. Butterflies in the Garden, Fort Worth Botanic Gardens Running from February 29 – April 12, see amazing butterflies in the newly reopened conservatory!
 Click HERE to visit their website.

 Keep Having Fun in the Texas Sun!